The Effects of Boxing on Mental Health

 First and foremost, there's the already established link between exercise and mental health.
 It's a proven concept that any form of physical activity is a great way to improve your general health.
 The more you move, the more endorphins your body releases giving you that awesome feel-good feeling after your workouts.

-You also have to more long-term benefits that exercising can have too though.
-Just doing more exercise on a daily basis can help you to form healthier habits and become a more productive person, giving you that feel good experience outside of your training too!
+You also have to more long-term benefits that exercising can have too, though.
+Just doing more exercise daily can help you form healthier habits and become a more productive person, giving you that feel-good experience outside of your training too!